There is nothing better for your concentration than meditation.

 People have known for millennia that meditating improves your concentration.
-Buddha knew that.
-But no one knew the scientific reason why meditation improves your concentration.
+Buddha knew that thousands of years ago.
+But it wasn’t until recently that we learned the scientific research why meditation improves concentration.

 A recent study by the journal Psychological Science looked at the relationship between meditation and concentration.
 The researchers knew that Buddhist monks who have been meditating for years have significantly better concentration than the average person.
 What they wanted to figure out was why.